Method of evolving junction on optimal path planning in flow fields: Our Method

 where $\lambda=(\lambda_1,\cdots,\lambda_{n-1})\in D^{n-1}$ and $W(\theta)$ is the standard Brownian motion.
 The diffusion is a piece-wise constant function defined by

 where $\sigma_i$ are constant and $I_{[S_i,T_i]}(\theta)$ is the characteristic function on interval $[S_i,T_i]$ with $0\leq S_1<T_1<S_2<T_2<\cdots<S_N<T_N<S_{N+1}=T$.

 Thus, if $\sigma(\theta)=0$, we obtain the gradient flow back while when $\sigma(\theta)\neq0$, the solution of \eqref{id_sde} has positive probability to escape the current local minimizer.
-The theory of ID indicates that the solution of \eqref{id_sde} visits the global minimizer of $J$ with probability arbitrarily close to $1$ if $\min_i|T_i-S_i|$ is large enough, which is guaranteed by the following theorem in \cite{chow2013global}: \begin{theorem} Let $Q$ be the set of global minimizers, $U$ be a small neighborhood of $Q$ and $\lambda_{opt}$ the optimal solution obtained by the ID process.
-Then for any given $\epsilon>0$, there exists $\tau>0$, $\sigma_0>0$ and $N_0>0$ such that if $T_i-S_i>\tau$, $\sigma_i<\sigma_0$ (for $i=1,\cdots,N$) and $N>N_0$,
+The theory of ID indicates that the solution of \eqref{id_sde} visits the global minimizer of $J$ with probability arbitrarily close to $1$ if $\min_i\lvert T_i-S_i \rvert$ is large enough, which is guaranteed by Theorem \ref{thm:ID} in Appendix.